Skip to navigation

 The Brisbane skyline

-Brisbane is, really, just another Australian city.
-It's pleasant enough, but it lacks the sophistication of Melbourne, the beauty of Sydney, and the beaches and gardens of Perth.
-However I found it incredible and quite engrossing: having just arrived back from Tahiti, I hadn't seen a shopping mall for so long that simply walking round the Myer Centre off Queen Street in the city centre sent me into spasms.
+Brisbane is a fairly typical Australian city.
+It's a pleasant place that doesn't quite have the sophistication of Melbourne or the physical beauty of Sydney, but it does have better weather, and that makes a huge difference.
+I found Brisbane to be incredible and quite engrossing, but for different reasons; having just arrived back from Tahiti, I hadn't seen a shopping mall for so long that simply walking round the Myer Centre off Queen Street in the city centre sent me into spasms.
 Large Big Mac meals for just A$4.95!
 Endless clothes shops!
 Camping stores that stretched for miles!
 Rows and rows of current CDs in the record shops!
 Concert tickets!
 Supermarkets!
 Coffee-flavoured milk!
 People!
 People!
 People!
-It's no understatement to say I spent a few days wandering around Brisbane with my mouth open, just window shopping and easing myself back into western civilisation: little things like businessmen with mobile phones, roads with three lanes and cheap, copious Coca Cola were, after four months on Zeke, mind-bogglingly amazing.
+It's no understatement to say that I spent a few days wandering around Brisbane with my mouth open, just window shopping and easing myself back into western civilisation; little things like businessmen with mobile phones, roads with three lanes and cheap, copious Coca Cola were, after four months on Zeke, mind-bogglingly amazing.
 I felt like Dick Whittington on his first visit to London, and it was a hoot.

 Stradbroke Island